spzSource/retra-cnn/README.md

 ## Major results:
 - ability to automate NN-models creation using genetic algorithm;
 - classification quality is in range between 73 - 75 %;
 - model capable to solve localization task using a CAM-model (class activation maps model).
-Quality is about 50%.

 ## Live result: